 5. I can give my child a smaller dose of my own TCM medication, or his older brother’s, if they have the same illness

 No, you should not.
-TCM medicine as prescribed from a physician is individually tailor-made based on the person’s illness and body condition.
+TCM medicine as prescribed by a physician is individually tailor-made based on the person’s illness and body condition.
 Each person may require a different mix of herbs that is best suited for his/her body and illness.
 Consult a physician or trained TCM advisor to check if your younger child could take the same medication.

 6. The more bitter the herbs, the better it is